davewatters/sectech-ci-pp5/README.md

       - I want to be able to quickly purchase additional support or consultancy hours

 ### Agile Development Process: Epics & User stories
 - To deliver MVP the following features were implemented in work sprint iterations.
 Prioritization of each item changed as certain iteration milestones were reached, at which time the item's priority for that stage was adjusted.
-The workflow was actively monitored and adjusted using GitHub's repo Issues & Milestones features,  the Projects board as a Kanban board to provide an overview of progress.
+The workflow was actively monitored and adjusted using GitHub's repo Issues & Milestones features,  the Projects board as a kanban board to provide an overview of progress.
 Each Epic feature was broken down into smaller User Story work units.

 - ### **Epic: Viewing & Navigation of Site**
 | As A/An       | I want to be able to        |  So that I can   |